mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 In order to feed the Vaadin Grid with data, you need to have two things:

 * A bean (a data class) that is able to hold all data for one row of a Grid
-* A proper implementation of Vaadin's `DataProvider` which would then:
+* A proper implementation of `DataLoader` which would then:
-  * Fetch the data from the NoSQL/REST/other source;
+  * Fetch the data from your NoSQL/REST/other source;
   * Map the data to a bean so that it provides instances of that bean directly.

 > Note: If you are accessing a SQL database, there are already two data providers pre-provided for you: